Irish plays and actor have big day at UK Theatre Awards

 The Clothworkers' Company, established by royal charter in 1528, is endowing a 150,000-pound ($241,400) grant for each of the next five years, with the first award going to Theatre Royal Plymouth to bring productions to London.

-The theatregoers' award for "most welcoming theater" went to Wales Millenium Centre.
+The theatregoers' award for "most welcoming theatre" went to Wales Millenium Centre.

 (Reporting by Michael Roddy; Editing by Andrew Roche)